longdariddle/pom-blockchain/README.md

 └── README.md         # This file\

 # How to Run
-In Windows command prompt, type the followin:\
+1, In Windows command prompt, type the following:\
 git clone https://github.com/longdarider/pom-blockchain.git
 cd pom-blockchain\
-npm start\
+npm start

-Open your browser to http://localhost:3000
+2, Open your browser to http://localhost:3000